ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 python summary.py month
 or
 python summary.py year
+or
+python summary.py move
+or
+python summary.py address
+or
+python summary.py move address or python summary.py day trip address or python summary.py day trip move address
 ```
 - INPUTFILE: summary.cfg (configuration of kilometers or miles, net battery size in kWh, average cost per kWh and cost currency)
 - INPUTFILE: monitor.csv
-- standard output: summary per TRIP, DAY, WEEK, MONTH, YEAR in csv format (default all summaries when no parameters given)
+- standard output: summary per TRIP, DAY, WEEK, MONTH, YEAR, MOVE, ADDRESS in csv format, default all summaries (except move and address) when no parameters given

 Notes:
 - add trip, day, week, month, year or -trip or a combination as parameter, which respectively only shows lines for TRIP, DAY, WEEK, MONTH, YEAR or all without TRIP or a combination
+- "move" argument computes the distance between two changed coordinates with geopy, actually driven distance can be of course (much) longer
+- "address" shows the address of a coordinate for "move" or "trip" with geopy, because Nominatim has a 1000 query limit per day and bulk queries are not appreciated, one second sleep is added per address lookup.
 - the summary is done in one go, keeping track of TRIP, DAY, WEEK, MONTH and YEAR totals
 - the summary is based on the captured data, so in fact there might be e.g. charges or drives missed or consumption for trips is inaccurate